 Routine helps us foster daily practices that get us closer to what we want or who we want to be.
-We are able to form good habits while eliminating bad ones that prevent us from reaching our full potential.
+We can form good habits while eliminating bad ones that prevent us from reaching our full potential.

 So if routine is so important for us humans, is it important for our cherished pooches as well?
 The answer is yes!
 Here’s why.

 Why Is Routine Important For Your Dog?

 Dogs are creatures of habit.
 The more they’re able to have a general understanding of an established routine or schedule, the more comfortable they are with their environment.

 Jennifer Coates, a veterinarian based in Fort Collins, Colorado, says, “Dogs thrive on a routine, in large part because they don’t have to worry about what is, or is not, about to happen next.”

 If your dog’s day has constant changes, then it could lead to anxiety in your dog.
 Not knowing when their next meal will come or when they can go outside to relieve themselves can cause their stress levels to go up.

 Jeb Cadwell, a certified canine behavior consultant in California, says, “A routine establishes a predictable stream of information about the primary resources.
 This information reduces stress and opens the door for the dog to move on to enjoying life beyond mere survival.”

 Another reason routine is important for your pup is that it helps to housetrain them.
 Having a consistent routine will help them recognize when and where they can go potty.
 This will also prevent accidents inside your home if they stick to a regular schedule and know how soon they’ll be able to go outside.